 Next, search your community recycle bins for coupons.
 For many savers, it’s a gold mine – just know your city’s ordinances before jumping in.

 Third, if you get the newspaper delivered at home, make friends with the “paperboy.”
 I’ve known friends who regularly get a few extra copies in their Sunday paper, thanks to a generous holiday gift.
 A $20 bill during the holidays can pay off long-term.
 Don’t offend your delivery person with a “bribe,” but it’s worth asking just exactly what happens to all of those extra coupons.

 Finally, the best kept-secret is probably right down the street from you.
 (Many of my fellow super savers will not be happy with me for sharing this tip.)
 If you go snooping around on a late Sunday morning (or early afternoon) at your local coffee shop or fast-food restaurant, you can often find a treasure trove of coupons among the Sunday papers left behind by customers.
 We all see the papers strewn about the tables, sofas and chairs, but few are bold enough to pick them up and rifle through for the coupons.
 Yes, you might get a few weird stares, but who cares?
 You’re saving money!
 I’ve had the best success at Starbucks and McDonald’s.

 Your greatest savings will always come from being a smart shopper in the grocery aisle.
 With a few great money-saving shopping trips, you could easily have an extra $100 each month (even more, if you’re really good) toward those pesky credit cards bills.
 Living on the Cheap always has a great source of manufacturer’s coupons.
-Companies load new coupons at the beginning of the month, so now’s a good time to start preparing to tackle those soon-to-be-due holiday bills.
+Companies load new coupons at the beginning of the month, so it’s a good time to start tackling those bills by clipping coupons.